2023 Survey Itinerary

 What is an ADE Survey?

-On a survey your active participation is essential and you will be asked to contribute to the operation of your trek or expedition, assisting our cameleers with the daily tasks.
+On a survey your active participation is essential and you will be asked to contribute to the operation of your survey trek or expedition, assisting our cameleers with the daily tasks.
 The comprehensive pre-departure information will help to ensure that you are well prepared for the enriching experience of working with the camels.
-Duties would include shepherding them in the mornings & evenings whilst they feed and, under the supervision of the cameleers, helping to saddle the camels and load the equipment.
+Duties may include shepherding them in the mornings & evenings whilst they feed and, under the supervision of the cameleers, helping to saddle the camels and load the equipment.
 Your cameleers cook all the meals on the campfire but help from aspiring chefs is always welcome!

 The spirit of the day is determined by the pace of travel of the camels, geographical features & obstacles.
 So it is important to be prepared to meet the desert on its own terms and adjust to 'desert time'.